jherax/template-engine/README.md

 # Template Engine

-This is a small templating engine to demonstrate how to compile HTML-strings into HTML DOM nodes.
+This is a small templating engine to demonstrate how to compile HTML-strings.